 “I started snapping about 100 balls a day,” Austin said of his early high school career.
 “Week after week, just every single day I’d get out in the backyard and snap to a target.”

 Austin attended Kohl’s Kicking Camp in 2014, and earned national honors as a long snapper.
-His single-mindedness paid off upon graduation from high school in 2014, with an offer from A&M University in College Station, Texas.
+His single-mindedness paid off upon graduation from high school in 2014, with an offer from A&M University in College Station, Texas, which was a dream come true.

 According to AggieSports.com, originally Frey thought his best bet might be to walk on at Texas Christian University or Florida (where homeschooled footballer Tim Tebow got his start), but Austin had strong ties to A&M. His grandfather Richard “Dick” Frey had played for A&M in the early 1950s.